horga83/shellChatGPT/man/README.md

 Garbage in, garbage out.
 An idiot savant.

 <!--
+`Zsh` does not read history file in non-interactive mode.
-`Ksh93` mangles multibyte characters when re-editing input prompt and truncates input longer than 80 chars.
+&#10;`Ksh93` mangles multibyte characters when re-editing input prompt and truncates input longer than 80 chars.
 Workaround is to move cursor one char and press the up arrow key.
 &#10;`Ksh2020` lacks functionality compared to `Ksh83u+`, such as `read`